-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-fe de deral loans and the private loans average (row e) should only be the cumulative average of private loans.
-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column class (defined above) who borrowed from the types of loans specified in the first Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-153 57.95% \$37,241 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+158 59.00% \$31,434 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-152 57.58% \$27,046 С Institutional loan programs.
+151 57.00% \$22,258 С Institutional loan programs.
 D State loan programs.
 E Private student loans made by a bank or lender.
-43 16.29% \$36,904
+32 12.00% \$50,177

-Aid to Undergraduate Degree-seeking Nonresident Aliens
+Aid to Undergraduate Degree-seeking Nonresidents

-• Report numbers and dollar amounts for the same academic year checked in item H1
+Report numbers and dollar amounts for the same academic year checked in item H1

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:

-Х Institutional need-based scholarship or grant aid is available Х Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available seeking nonresident aliens: \$2,338,549 Total dollar amount of institutional financial aid awarded to undergraduate degree- ψ = ;000;0:0 seeking nonresident aliens: \$2,338,549
+Н6 Indicate your institution's policy regarding institutional scholarship and grant aid for under seeking nonresidents: graduate degree- X Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: 109 Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresidents: \$18,339 Total dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresidents: \$1,998,968